How to choose a care home

 NHS Continuing Healthcare

-People with significant, ongoing health needs may be eligible for NHS Continuing Healthcare (CHC) funding, which covers the full cost of their care.
+People with significant, ongoing health needs may be eligible for NHS Continuing Healthcare funding, which covers the full cost of their care.

 Local authority funding